Get to Know the Therapeutic Benefits of a Warm Water Pool

 Warm water pools are becoming popular tools for anyone who needs a convenient, relaxing, comfortable way to heal, recover, and recharge.

-Found in gyms, therapeutic rehab clinics, and other locations, warm water pools are a cross between a hot tub and a lap pool, big enough to get in and exercise or move around and warm enough to be comfortable but not so warm that the user feels disinclined to move or exercise.
+Found in gyms, therapeutic rehab clinics, and other locations, warm water pools are a cross between a hot tub and a lap pool, big enough to get in and exercise or move around and warm enough to be comfortable.

 The Nelson Wellness Center at Grand Arbor has a warm water pool that is heated to a pleasant 88 degrees to 89 degrees, which makes for an enjoyable location for exercising and an ideal environment for relieving pain and stiffness.